Japanese Crape Myrtle

 The crape myrtles are among the most satisfactory of plants for hot-summer regions; showy summer flowers, good-looking bark, and (in many cases) brilliant fall color make them attractive all year round.
 Long, cool autumns yield the best leaf display; the first hard frost ends the show.Lagerstroemia fauriei

 From Japan.
-To 20–30 ft. tall and as wide, with upright habit and outward-arching branches.
-Leaves are light green, 4 in. long, 2 in. wide, turning yellow in fall.
+Grows to 20–30 ft. tall and as wide, with upright habit and outward-arching branches.
+Leaves are light green, 4 in. long and 2 in. wide, turning yellow in fall.
 Smooth gray bark flakes away to reveal shiny cinnamon bark beneath.
 White flowers are carried in 4-in. clusters.
 Highly mildew resistant; the parent of many resistant hybrids.

 From Japan.
-To 20–30 ft. tall and as wide, with upright habit and outward-arching branches.
-Leav...
+Grows to 20–30 ft. tall and as wide, with upright habit and outward-arching branches...

 Introductions of the U.S. National Arboretum, these hybrids between L. indica and L....